 However, millennials don’t seem to be interested in country estates or mansions.
 Instead, most of them would dream of living in an eco-friendly apartment like that of Belmont CA apartments and would like to see more of these eco-friendly places to live.

 For a long-time luxury travel has been associated with five-star hotels, expensive cruises, private jets, and luxury beach resorts.
-These used to attract an older generation of rich people.
+These used to attract an older generation of more wealthy people.

 Nevertheless, they are willing to spend a lot on a travel package that looks fun and exciting.
 In addition, they don’t mind paying for whatever is exotic like diving and swimming with whales or even sharks.